A Survey on Adversarial Contention Resolution: Introduction

-{\bf Scope and Goals.} In this survey, we focus on contention resolution in the presence of an adversary that (1) controls when \things can begin executing their contention resolution protocol, and (2) may deny access to the shared resource for periods of time; we refer to this as \defn{adversarial contention resolution}.
-This stands in contrast to the setting where participants arrival times are governed by a stochastic process, which is an area of research that has been previously surveyed by Chlebus~\cite{chlebus2001randomized}.
-The overall goal of our survey is to summarize the many models and performance metrics present in the literature on adversarial contention resolution, along with discussing their corresponding theoretical results.
+In this survey, we focus primarily on contention resolution in the presence of an adversary that (1) controls when \things can begin executing their contention-resolution protocol, and (2) may deny access to the shared resource for periods of time; we refer to this as \defn{adversarial contention resolution}.
+This stands in contrast to the setting where arrival times are governed by a stochastic process, which is an area of research that has been previously surveyed by Chlebus~\cite{chlebus2001randomized}.

+{\revfontg What motivates our focus on adversarial contention resolution?
+From a theoretical standpoint, it is interesting to explore what is possible in such a challenging setting, but there are also practical considerations for considering an adversarial context.
+Network traffic does not always align with stochastic models; specifically, bursty traffic fails to be captured by well-behaved (e.g., Poisson- or Bernoulli-distributed) arrival times.
+Additionally, the mobility of many modern computing devices, along with connectivity challenges in wireless systems, can lead to situations where the contention for a shared resource changes rapidly over time.} Given this motivation, our overall goal in this survey paper is to summarize the models and performance metrics in the literature on adversarial contention resolution, along with discussing their corresponding theoretical results.